percona/pmm-doc/docs/faq.md

 Minimum 100 MB of storage is required for installing the PMM Client package.
 With good constant connection to PMM Server, additional storage is not required.
 However, the client needs to store any collected data that it is not able to send over immediately, so additional storage may be required if connection is unstable or throughput is too low.

-## How to control memory consumption for PMM? (relevant to versions lower than 1.13 of PMM)
+## How to control memory consumption for PMM?

+(Only relevant to PMM 1.13 and below.)

 Prometheus 1.x.x, shipped with PMM up to version 1.13.0, used by default 768 MB of memory for storing the most recently used data chunks.